elastic/examples/Machine Learning/DGA Detection/README.md

 The script is available in the file `ngram-extractor-reindex.json`, but is also reproduced below.

-You can store it in Elasticsearch using the following Dev Console command
+You can store it in Elasticsearch using the following Dev Console command.
+As you can see, the scripts accepts one parameters with is `n`, the length of the n-gram.

 ```